 In this Lunch and Learn, world-renowned psychiatrist Dr. C. Robert Cloninger, Professor Emeritus of Psychiatry at Washington University in St. Louis and Director of the Anthropedia Institute, will describe how to recognize and cultivate personality traits that help us to live more healthy, satisfying, and meaningful lives.
 Using the Temperament and Character Inventory, which he developed, he will identify how the way we learned to adapt to life’s challenges and opportunities affects our physical, mental, and social well-being.

-There is a French saying, “c’est en forgeant qu’on devient forgeron,” which translates to “it is smiting that makes the smith,” or “it is in doing that we become.”
+There is a French saying, “c’est en forgeant qu’on devient forgeron,” which translates to “it is smithing that makes the smith,” or “it is in doing that we become.”
 Working towards meaningful goals is inherently transformative.
 Accomplishing personal goals improves our sense of purpose, self-efficacy, and satisfaction with life.
-In this seminar, you will learn to formulate, set, and take action on your goals using the SMART method and concepts from Anthropedia’s Know Yourself workshops.
-Participants will also practice setting a SMART objective during the seminar.
+In this seminar, well-being coach Sarah Lewis will teach you to formulate, set, and take action on your goals using the SMART method and concepts from Anthropedia’s Know Yourself workshops.

 The Trilogy, our ultimate wellness therapies package, combines the cryosauna, the thermal suite, and the Himalayan salt room to reset the body and jump-start detoxification.
 In this seminar, our Wellness Therapies Lead, Dr. Emily Guilfoy, will address the history, theory, and benefits of receiving this trifecta of rejuvenating services.

 Stem cell therapy uses the regenerative power of stem cells to treat a wide range of orthopedic conditions, including soft tissue injuries involving tendons and ligaments.
 Dr. Matt Bayes from BlueTail Medical Group will give an overview of stem cell therapy and the benefits of receiving this treatment.